Broccode/acci_eaf/docs/prd.md

        4. A basic TDD setup is present: `src/test/kotlin` directory with example unit tests for a sample application service and an ArchUnit test class placeholder with example rules.
        5. A main application class for Spring Boot (e.g., `@SpringBootApplication`) is generated.
-       6. Spotless configuration is included and applied in the `build.gradle.kts`.
+       6. ktlint configuration is included and applied in the `build.gradle.kts`.
        7. Example `application.yml` or `.properties` files include placeholders and comments for connecting to local NATS and PostgreSQL instances (referencing connection details for the EAF standard Docker Compose setup).